 Blanc De Chine Porcelain is a style of Chinese pottery.
 Blanc De Chine translates from French as "White from China."
 It is known as Dehua Porcelain in China.
 This porcelain style originated in Dehua, Fujian province, China, during the Ming Dynasty (1368–1644).

-The surroundings of Dehua, Fujian, have large kaolin clay deposits, which are ideal for quality porcelain production.
+The surroundings of Dehua, Fujian, have extensive kaolin deposits, which are ideal for high-quality porcelain production.
 In fact, it's known as the best in the country.
-Most porcelain from Dehua was made for export to Europe, with a small amount being left for the local public market.
+Most porcelain from Dehua was made for export to Europe, with a small amount reserved for the local market.

-Although throughout time this gradually changed when statues became a big part of Dehua potters repertoire.
+Although over time, this gradually changed as statues became a major part of Dehua potters' repertoire.
 The potters were making impressive statues of deities and respected figures.
 Many of these statues are still kept in museum collections across the world.

 Dehua's kaolin clay is pure and has a low iron oxide content.
 This results in a brilliant bright white finish color.